gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 To mitigate potential information leakage from packet size variations, implementations MAY pad SCTP packets to uniform sizes.
-However, the padding MSU be applied within the encryption envelope to ensure the padding itself is protected.
+However, the padding MUST be applied within the encryption envelope to ensure the padding itself is protected.

 Both SCTP and DTLS provide mechanisms for padding packets.